 João Modé lives and works in Rio de Janeiro.
 His oeuvre is articulated by a plural notion of languages and spaces for action.
 He participated at Bahar / The Istanbul off-site Project for Sharjah Biennial 13, Istanbul, Turkey ; Aichi Triennial, Nagoya, Japan ; 7th and 10th Mercosul Biennial [2009/2015] and 28th São Paulo Biennial .
 Some of his projects, such as NET– put on a number of cities, including São Paulo, Berlin, Stuttgart and Rennes – and Constellations, involve the direct participation of the public.
 He developed projects with Capacete Entretenimentos [Rio], Le Centre du Monde [Brussels], Casa Tres Patios [Medellin], Watermill Center [NY], Rockefeller Foundation [Bellagio, Italy] and Camargo Foundation [Cassis, France] among others.

-The project An Archeology proposes a poetic archeology of the Calanques National Park.
-With an investigative approach, the artist intends to conduct research on the history of the area and its uses until now.
-Working on drawings and photos, but also on sound recording, the idea is to collaborate with researchers to develop new projects related to the macro- and micro-scale of this area.
+The project An Archeology proposed a poetic archeology of the Calanques National Park.
+With an investigative approach, the artist intended to conduct research on the history of the area and its uses until now.
+Working on drawings and photos, but also on sound recording, the idea was to collaborate with researchers to develop new projects related to the macro- and micro-scale of this area.

 Joao Mode was in residency at Camargo in January-February 2018.